Starting a blog is so confusing. There’s so much you know you don’t know and there’s even more that you don’t know that you don’t know.

 Now, before we jump in, I must make a disclaimer here – not all of these tools are free.
 I’m a bootstrapper and I get that you probably don’t want to spend money on tools unless you have to.
 Well, these are the ones that I just had to have 🙂

-Here’s the tools I use for This Mama Learns:
+Here’s the tools I use for this blog:

 1. My Platform – WordPress